So you decided to head to Ghent… great! But how do you get there?

-If you want to go for the cheapest travel option, take some time to compare the prices to those of trains or buses.
-Just asking.
+If you want to go for the cheapest travel option, take some time to compare the prices to those of trains or busses.
+You might be positively surprised.

 Most cheap flights will end up in Charleroi (Brussels South Charleroi Airport), which is still a few hours away from Ghent.
 The biggest and main airport is Brussels National Airport Zaventem.

 From any Belgian airport you can take a train to Ghent.
-Make sure the trains are (still) running if you arrive on a late night flight or you leave with an early flight. (more info see train).
+Make sure the trains are (still) running if you arrive on a late night flight or you leave with an early flight (for more info see train above).

 From Brussels South Charleroi Airport you can also travel to Ghent by Flibco bus (which goes faster than the train).
 But you need to be lucky with the schedule.

-Consider buying some carbon offset to compensate your travels.
+Consider buying some quality carbon offsets to compensate for your travels.
 Thank you.